NestorDevOps/PlaceHolderPost/README.md

 This project will show a simple post with the possibility of editing and adding new posts.
 Implement a public rest available in the following url https://jsonplaceholder.typicode.com/';
 ds
 mira que no es bueno ver mi repo para tu seguridad, no para la mia!
+CCAA